Binboukami/shatotto-api/README.md

 ## Todo

 ### Database
-- [ ] List all BLM actions  - abilities and spells -, skills (like 'Sprint') and Traits as of Endwalker 6.X
+- [X] List all BLM actions  - abilities and spells - as of Endwalker 6.X
 - [ ] List potions and relevant stats buff items

 ### API